 PARTICIPANT INFORMATION

-The purpose of the study is to compare the results from a finger-prick blood test with the results from a lab blood test.
-The finger-prick blood test will give us results almost immediately.
-If the results are shown to be very close to the lab blood test, this might be a useful tool in some situations.
+The purpose of the study is to compare the results from a finger-prick blood test analyzed immediately using a bedside testing device, with the results from the usual blood test taken from your arm or line, which is analysed in the laboratory.
+If the results from the finger-prick test are shown to be very close to the lab blood test, the bedside analyser may be useful when blood results are needed rapidly.

-The Haematology team is conducting this study and.
-The analyser we will use has been lent to us by the company that makes them.
+The Haematology team is conducting this study and the principal investigator is Dr Nilofer D’Sousa, Haematology Registrar.
+The analyser for the finger-prick blood test has been lent to us by the manufacturer, EliteTech Group,

-You have been asked to participate in this study as you are under the Haematology team and it is anticipated that you will need a few blood tests as part of your care.
+You have been asked to participate in this study as you are under the care of the Haematology team and it is anticipated that you will need blood tests as part of your care.

-If you agree to participate, you will have a finger-prick blood test for a full blood count IN ADDITION to your usual lab test (either from your line or from a vein in your arm as usual).device andapplywhole
+If you agree to participate, you will have a finger-prick blood test for a full blood count IN ADDITION to your usual lab test (either from your line or from a vein in your arm as usual).

+The procedure for collecting the finger-prick sample will be as follows

+The blood sample will be collected by a nurse or one of the doctors involved with the trial.

+The person collecting the sample will ensure your hands are warm to ensure good blood flow

+A small lancet device will be used to prick your finger.
+This makes a small cut in the skin on the soft part of the end of your finger.

+The doctor or nurse will collect the drop of blood into a small tube by holding it against the drop of blood.

+The sample is immediately transferred to the testing device and analysed.

+You will be asked to apply some pressure to the site of the cut.

+The whole process will only take a couple of minutes.

 The results from the finger-prick test will be compared to the result from the lab test.
 Your results will be entered into a database without any identifying information (no name or hospital number).